Inheritance Tax After a Death: UK Thresholds and Exemptions (2026/27)

 What about jointly owned property?

-If the property was held as joint tenants, the deceased person's share passes automatically to the surviving owner and is valued for IHT purposes at the date of death.
-If held as tenants in common, the deceased person's share forms part of their estate and is distributed according to their will (or intestacy rules).
+If the property was held as joint tenants, their share passes automatically to the surviving owner and is valued for IHT purposes at the date of death.
+If held as tenants in common, their share forms part of the estate and is distributed according to their will (or intestacy rules).

 Can I reduce the IHT bill after someone has died?